awsdocs/amazon-efs-user-guide/doc_source/API_DeleteFileSystem.md

 The request requires the following URI parameters\.

  ** [FileSystemId](#API_DeleteFileSystem_RequestSyntax) **   <a name="efs-DeleteFileSystem-request-FileSystemId"></a>
-ID of the file system you want to delete\.
+The ID of the file system you want to delete\.

 ## Request Body<a name="API_DeleteFileSystem_RequestBody"></a>